open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ![PR template example](./assets/img/pr-template.png)

-## Projects (Classic) on GitHub
+## Projects on GitHub

-As your project progresses, you might find that it's difficult to keep track of your issues.
-A great tool that can help you organize and track your issues is [projects (classic)](https://docs.github.com/en/issues/organizing-your-work-with-project-boards) on GitHub.
+Keeping track of your issues is getting more challenging as your project progresses.
+A great tool that can help you organize and track your issues is [Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) on GitHub.
+With projects, you can efficiently manage your project's features, roadmaps, or releases as they're built from and integrated with issues and pull requests that you add.

-Projects (classic) is a way for you and your team to structure your list of issues.
-You can organize your issues, for example, using a [basic kanban template](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards#templates-for-projects-classic) by placing your issues in the "Todo", "In Progress", and "Done" columns.
-This will make it easy for you and your team to track the progress of upcoming releases and new feature works.
+You can choose a template for your project.
+One of the templates is the "Kanban" template.
+Here, you can create notes and place the existing issues and pull requests in the "Backlog", "Ready", "In progress", "In review", and "Done" columns.
+This will make it easy for you and your team to track the progress of your project.

+To create a new project:

+1. Navigate to your GitHub profile and click the "Projects" tab.
+2. Click the green "New project" button.
+3. Choose a template.
-To create a new project (classic) for an individual repository, navigate to your GitHub profile and click the "Projects" tab.
-From there, you will see a green "New project" button where you can create a new board and link it to a repository.
-You can also choose to make this board private to core maintainers or publicly visible to everyone.
+4. Click the "Create project" button at the bottom.

+?> Projects are private by default.
+You can make them private to core maintainers or publicly visible to everyone.

-To learn more about projects (classic), please read through the [documentation](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards).
+Please read the [GitHub documentation](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-items-in-your-project/adding-items-to-your-project) to learn more about adding items to your project.

 ![GitHub Project Boards GIF](./assets/gif/gh-project-boards.gif)